I wish I could find it again, but the other day on Facebook I saw a post that showed a little pie graph that looked something like this:

 To make the wreath we repurposed the frame we had made for our Ruby Bird on a Window Wreath post.
 You can see all the instructions to make a square wreath frame in our Rustic Driftwood and Fragrant Lavender Window Wreath post.
 I had snipped 8-10 larger branches of holly off of our bush at the cottage.
 The leaves of the holly bushes stay green year-round, so even now in the winter you would find them.
 Interestingly our bushes don’t have the red berries so we embellished our wreath with some red glittered miniature pinecones.

 To start, I sniped some of the longer twigs off of the larger holly branches.
 I gathered the branches and twigs into four bunches, one for each side of the wreath, matching the lengths of the frame.
 I filled in the empty spaces of the bunches a bit by adding some of the smaller twigs.
 Unlike other winter greenery, the holly branches and leaves appear a bit sparse in areas.
 But it’s actually this lightness that gives the finished frame a whimsical and spring-like feel, rather than the thick and bulky wreaths of winter.

-You can see that Santa and a cup of coffee helped to make the wreath.
+You can see that Santa helped to make the wreath.